Mythic Consequences, November 21–24, 2019, Naish Holiday Village, Christchurch, Dorset

 Players come to Consequences to larp, often playing five or six games in the span of the weekend.
 This doesn't leave a lot of time for sitting with a GM to build a character before a game.
 Players at Consequences typically want characters with a rich background, interrelationships with other characters, and plots that connect them to others.
 That's much harder to do with BYOC or characters built at the door.

 This doesn't mean that we won't accept these kinds of games - but they are less likely to get through the submission process.
 One solution is to have a deadline for character submission well before the con, so that you can take the characters and build them into the game.

 If you're going to bring a lot of your usual players, then sure.
 It's harder asking a lot of new players to come into an existing campaign, unless you really have something special for the episode.
 It has to be something that's going to excite others, in a way that doesn't require the new players to know all sorts of background material.
 The new players also have to feel like equals to those who have been playing a long time.
 It's not a lot of fun to come into a game where there is a clique of players who outclass you in every way.

 You'd be suprised how weird some of the games we've played have been!
 We're always looking for interesting games.
 If you can sell the Bid Committee on the game, it's likely you'll get players, no matter how strange the game.
 We're looking for unique games, and we do our best to see that they'll be successful.

 Yes.
 Consequences does not discriminate.
 We'll let attendees choose the games that are right for their sensibilities and capabilities.
 We'll try to make special circumstances clear up front by the game descriptions you provide.
 There are questions in the submission form specifically for these cases; the details are important, so please be explicit.

-If you have questions or concerns, please raise those concerns with the Submission Coordinator.
+If you have questions or concerns, please contact the Bid Comittee Chair.

 You can.
-It's best to check with the Submission Coordinator or the Con Chair first in these cases.
+It's best to check with the Bid iComittee Chair or the Con Chair first in these cases.